codess-aus/FCC100DaysOfCode/README.md

 #Day070 I've reached the part I've been dreading...
 I definitely did not like #OOP the first time round.
 However, I'm ready to give it another go. #FreeCodeCamp is a really good teacher, surely I can get my head round it now #100DaysOfCode

+#day071 #100DaysOfCode It was a #Microsoft Learning Day today so Steven Payne taught a bunch of us Coding with the #MinecraftEdu - you can use #Python or #Javascript or logic blocks.
+I also did a couple of hours building intelligent bots on the #AIschool

+#Day072 #100DaysOfCode Today was one of those days when I spent so long in the code that my #doggos came and demanded I leave the screen and come walk, eat or anything but code.
+C# is fussy hey?
+But Visual Studio has a lot of stuff to fix all those complaints.
+Building Bots again